The Dude of Food meets Off The Shelf catering and likes it!

 http://www.theguardian.com/global-development/poverty-matters/2011/jul/27/africa-potential-to-feed-world

-This dude from the UN, Kanayo Nwanze, the president of the International Fund for Agricultural Development (IFAD) seems to think it is possible.
+UN rep, Kanayo Nwanze, and president of the International Fund for Agricultural Development (IFAD) seems to think it’s possible.

 th

-The Dude of Food explores Prop 65 warning labels and coffee.
+The Dude of Food explores California Prop 65 warning labels and coffee.

 Many people have created myths and formed opinions about Starbucks for posting the state regulated Prop 65 warning label.
-While exploring this topic the local Dogtown coffee barista told the Dude of Food ‘our coffee isn’t like Starbucks cancer coffee because our coffee is organic’, not realizing the warning comes from the roasting not the beans origin.
+While exploring this topic the local Dogtown coffee barista told the Dude of Food ‘our coffee isn’t like Starbucks cancer coffee because our coffee is organic’, not realizing the warning comes from the bean roasting process and not the beans origins.

 The following information may help shed some light on the subject of Prop 65 warning labels at coffee stores.